saifkhan179/MyRepo/Building-Infra-with-terraform-modules.md

 - If you click on the instance folder, you should see a provisioner.tf file.
 This file has two provisioners namely ``file`` and ``remote-exec``.

 - The `file` provisoiner is used to copy files from local to a provisioned machine, in this case we transferred the bootstrap.sh file onto the instance.
-The remote-exec provisioner connects to the machine and run some commands onto the machine, in our case we are trying to uodate packages and then install the apache server onto the machine.
+The remote-exec provisioner connects to the machine and run some commands onto the machine, in our case we are trying to update packages and then install the apache server onto the machine.

 3. Creating outputs with modules